holos-aafc/Holos/H.Content/Documentation/FAQ/FAQ.md

 In relation to the default soil types that will appear on the right-hand side of the screen when you locate your farm within an SLC polygon, the precise location of the farm within the polygon does not make a difference (i.e., the same options for soils data will appear regardless of where the farm is located within the polygon).
 The precise location of the farm within a polygon also does not affect the default hardiness zones.
 However, the default daily climate data used within the model are uploaded automatically from NASA – these data are available in a 10 km grid, and so can vary throughout the SLC polygon, depending on the precise location of the farm.
 Therefore, if possible, the user should choose the location of their farm as precisely as possible.
 Doing so can be aided by using different views (e.g., the Aerial view), which can be selected via the eye icon at the bottom of the map on the Farm Location screen.

-### 3. On the Farm Location screen, there appears to be an issue with the map, how can I rectify this ?

-### 4. When I right-click to select my farm location on the map, I get an error message saying that Holos cannot download the daily climate data from NASA.
+### 3. When I right-click to select my farm location on the map, I get an error message saying that Holos cannot download the daily climate data from NASA.
 What happens now?
 The download of the daily climate data from the NASA website requires a stable internet connection.
 Occasionally, if there is an issue with the model user’s internet connection or with the NASA website itself, the data will not download.
 In these instances, the model will default to using an in-built 30-year climate normals dataset (1981-2010 normals), available at the SLC polygon scale.

-### 5. How can I upload my own climate data?
+### 4. How can I upload my own climate data?
 In the map selection screen, once a location is chosen, an information panel appears on the right-hand side of the screen that displays the available soil types for the selected Soil Landscape of Canada (SLC) polygon.
 This panel has two other tabs, including one for Climate Data.
 As a default, when the model user selects heir farm location, Holos automatically downloads climate data from NASA (10 km grid daily weather data).
 However, on the Climate Data tab, the user has the option to override the default climate data by uploading their own custom data (this is typically measured local data).
 >*Please note: a complete climate dataset for the entire simulation period is required – (i.e., no gaps or missing data as Holos does not check for completeness and will attempt to work with the data as it is provided); the data must also be in the prescribed format [(see here)](https://github.com/holos-aafc/Holos/blob/main/H.Content/Documentation/User%20Guide/User%20Guide.md#formatting-the-custom-climate-data-file).*

-### 6. The default options for soils data for my chosen farm location do not exactly match the conditions on my operation.
+### 5. The default options for soils data for my chosen farm location do not exactly match the conditions on my operation.
 How can I rectify this?
 After you have chosen your farm location, select the default soil type that most closely matches the soil type/soil characteristics on your farm.
 Click ‘Next’.
 On the Component Selection screen, go to Settings > Farm Defaults > Soil.
 On this tab, you can modify some of the soil type characteristics to more closely resemble the soil conditions on your operation.
 >*Please note: you cannot change the soil functional category or great group.
 Once you are finished, click ‘Close’ and your changes will be saved automatically.*

-### 7. Can I select a different soil type for the different fields on my farm?
+### 6. Can I select a different soil type for the different fields on my farm?
 Currently, it is not possible to select a different soil type for individual fields on the simulated farm.
 Once the soil type is selected on the Component Selection screen, the soils data is applied to all fields added to the farm.
 If you have more than one soil type on your farm, you could account for this be setting up multiple farms (one for each soil type), including in each farm the relevant fields.
 The model outputs for the different farms could then be summed to obtain an overall emissions estimate for the entire operation.

-### 8. What do I do if my farm extends over multiple SLC (Soil Landscapes of Canada) polygons?
+### 7. What do I do if my farm extends over multiple SLC (Soil Landscapes of Canada) polygons?
 Currently, the model user must locate their farm within a single SLC polygon.
 If the user wishes to model separately those parts of the farm that fall within different SLC polygons, they can follow the approach outlined in the response to Q4 above.

 ---